 That’s because it’s based on the credo that everyone in the organization is responsible for overall success.
 But with many enigmas still surrounding DevOps Engineer roles and responsibilities, hiring managers have a difficult time defining it and hiring within the organization.

-That said, the right person for the job should be well-versed in deployment automation, infrastructure automation, as well as version control.
+That said, the right person for the job must still be well-versed in deployment automation, infrastructure automation, and version control.
 These skills can be gained in a number of IT roles, most often on the software development side but also via the administration of certain programs.